jnsmalm/pixi3d/README.md

 Pixi3D is also available as a npm package.
 Install the latest release with `npm install pixi3d --save-dev`.
 This requires that an up-to-date version of Node.js is already installed.

 ## Examples
 Examples are available as sandboxes at https://codesandbox.io to quickly get started.
+Download repo at https://github.com/jnsmalm/pixi3d-sandbox to instead run them locally.

 | Example           | Description                                                             | Sandbox |
 |-------------------|-------------------------------------------------------------------------|:-------:|